changeworld/azure-docs.pl-pl/articles/role-based-access-control/quickstart-assign-role-user-portal.md

 ---
-title: Samouczek — udzielanie użytkownikowi dostępu do zasobów platformy Azure za pomocą kontroli dostępu opartej na rolach i witryny Azure Portal | Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and the Azure portal
-description: Dowiedz się, jak udzielić użytkownikowi dostępu do zasobów platformy Azure przy użyciu kontroli dostępu opartej na rolach (RBAC) w witrynie Azure Portal.
+description: In this tutorial, learn how to grant a user access to Azure resources using role-based access control (RBAC) in the Azure portal.
 services: role-based-access-control
 documentationCenter: ''
 author: rolyon